sav-che/TL-2/Authors/Chavan, Appasahet Ramchandrarao {std. Chavan}.md

-> [!cite] BHL link: this entry starts at [page 69](https://www.biodiversitylibrary.org/item/103860#page/79/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 69](https://www.biodiversitylibrary.org/page/33265746) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Chavan, Appasahet Ramchandrarao (fl.
 1930-1970), Indian botanist, studied at Baroda College of the University of Bombay, B.Sc. ib.
 1931, studied further at the University of Nebraska, Ph.D.
-1937, later at the University of Baroda. (*Chavan*).
+1937, later at the University of Baroda.
+**Abbreviated name**: *Chavan*

 #### Herbarium and types